 Silk Fly Line is considered by many to be the more traditional fly line and therefore some prefer it when fishing with Bamboo Fly Rods.
-Brasstown Creek sells Phoenix Silk Fly Lines and we have used these Fly Lines ourselves.
+Brasstown Creek sells Phoenix Silk Fly Lines and we use these Fly Lines ourselves.
 Although Silk Fly Lines can be furled (similar to Furled Leader), for the most part Silk Fly Line is braided.

-The Phoenix Silk Fly Line which Brasstown Creek sells (and also fishes with) is braided from pure silk filaments.
+The Phoenix Silk Fly Line which Brasstown Creek sells (and fishe with) is braided from pure silk filaments.
 In order to get the proper taper in the line, filaments are added or removed (depending on your point of view) during the braiding process.
 Because of this requirement to cut or add silk filaments to get the appropriate taper, a manufacturer can’t make a long run of line, e.g., only one line at a time can be made on each braiding machine (often as slow as only 66 inches per hour).
 After braiding, the newly made silk fly line must be treated to become water resistant as well as prolong the fly line’s life.
 Top quality lines could get as many as a dozen separate coats of Linseed Oil with a drying time between coats of 5-15 days (see “America’s Fly Lines by Victor R. Johnson, Jr.).

 Some manufacturers sell the silk fly line without treatment, leaving it up to the buyer to complete the line preparation.
 This practice usually results in significant savings to the buyer, but of course requires a lot of effort before the silk line can be fished.
 Phoenix Silk Fly Lines are treated at the factory and come ready to fish when you get it.
 Still, it isn’t a bad idea to apply a coating of Red Tin Mucilin before starting (we do).
-Our results with Phoenix Silk Fly Lines has been excellent.
+Our results with Phoenix Silk Fly Lines have been excellent.

 Essentially all modern fly line float because the specific gravity of the line is less than one (a given volume of fly line weighs less than an equivalent volume of water).
 Not so with Silk Fly Line.
 Silk Fly Line has a specific gravity greater than one; hence it can be expected to sink.
 However, when properly treated with a floatant (manufacturers use boiled linseed oil, varnish, a mixture of both, or a proprietary concoction), the line becomes supple and water resistant.
 That allows the Silk Fly Line to ride on top of the water due to surface tension (the same way a water strider stays on the surface).
 Being more dense than its modern counterpart, Silk Fly Line has a smaller diameter that its counterpart of equivalent weight class (for example, a 5wt Silk Fly Line would have a diameter comparable to a 4wt modern counterpart), thus you get less air resistance and easier pick up from the water.